lifeisstillgood/softwaremind/docs/newbook/2_orders_of_magnitude.rst

 But economics seems to be a feature of human interaction. and that scales. iPencil Like

-We live like fish in water that is hard to see - since 1500s it has taken power of state to make and field armies and arms, and by WW1 this was impossible.
+We live like fish in water that is hard to see - since 1500s it has taken power of state to make and field armies and arms, but by WWI the power and scale of industrialisation had created armies that were immense (millions of men under arms on both sides), with destructive power of industrialisation (high explosive).
+But co-ordination failed. the western fromt stalemente (see ACOUP) was mostly a structural problem - they coukd not fire shells far enough but also a communication probme - panzer divisions worked be ause radios kept them in contact with each other and air cover.

 But WW2 saw 2 innovations.
 One airplanes, oil, tanks movement.
 The other Bletchly park - gatehr all the data and sift through it.